Genworth Financial Inc. (GNW) Beta Value: Understanding the Market Risk

 GNW) stock’s latest price update

-Genworth Financial Inc. (NYSE: GNW)’s stock price has increased by 0.40 compared to its previous closing price of 5.01.
-Nevertheless, the company has seen a -15.03% plunge in its stock price over the last five trading sessions.
+Genworth Financial Inc. (NYSE: GNW)’s stock price has increased by 2.69 compared to its previous closing price of 4.84.
+However, the company has seen a -4.79% decrease in its stock price over the last five trading sessions.

 GNW’s Market Performance

-Genworth Financial Inc. (GNW) has seen a -15.03% fall in stock performance for the week, with a -19.39% decline in the past month and a -1.37% plunge in the past quarter.
-The volatility ratio for the week is 5.61%, and the volatility levels for the past 30 days are at 3.73% for GNW.
-The simple moving average for the last 20 days is -16.05% for GNW stock, with a simple moving average of 8.65% for the last 200 days.
+GNW’s stock has fallen by -4.79% in the past week, with a monthly drop of -19.97% and a quarterly drop of -1.58%.
+The volatility ratio for the week is 5.13% while the volatility levels for the last 30 days are 3.88% for Genworth Financial Inc. The simple moving average for the last 20 days is -15.11% for GNW stock, with a simple moving average of 7.15% for the last 200 days.

 Analysts’ Opinion of GNW